Patagonian mara: Ecology and activity

 Maras are primarily diurnal and around 46% of their daily activities involve feeding.
 Their temporal activity rhythms are related to environmental factors.
 Light, precipitation, and temperature have positive effects on annual activities, while darkness and relative humidity have negative effects.
-The daily activity of maras is unimodal in winter and biomodal in other seasons.
+The daily activity of maras is unimodal in winter and bimodal in other seasons.
 Their preferred temperature is around 20 C. Females spend more time feeding than the males, due to the demands of gestation and lactation.
 Males spend most of the day sitting and being vigilant for predators.
 Predators of maras, particularly the young, are felids, grisons, foxes, and birds of prey.
 Maras are also hosts for parasites such as the nematode worm Wellcomia dolichotis.

 Social behavior and reproduction

 Their social organizations have a unique combination of monogamy and communal breeding.
 Being monogamous, pairs of maras stay together for life, with replacement of partners only occurring after one's death.
 The male has almost the sole responsibility in maintaining the pair by following the female wherever she goes.
 A male marks his female with urine and marks the ground around her with secretions from his glands and with feces, making the grounds around the female a mobile territory.
 Pairs breed together alone or with other pairs in warrens shared by up to 29 pairs.
 Maras breed, at least in southern Argentina, from August to January.
 Gestation lasts 100 days in wild.
 Most births in Patagonia occur between September and October, which is before the summer dry season and after the winter rains.
 Females produce one litter each year in the wild, but can produce as many as four litters a year in captivity.
 Young can walk almost immediately postpartum.